biostar-dev/g-sdk/docs/_apis/gateway.md

 ### AddCertificateBlacklistRequest

-Add the certificates to the gateway's blacklist.
+Add the certificates to the blacklist.

 | Request |